DanielMoscoso/100day_challenge/Readme.txt

 		 up or down with the 'w' or 's' key respectively.
 Scoreboard is also implemented, and is taken and adapted from the pong module.
 		-A scoreboard is created.
 It is also an adaptation from the 'pong' game.
+		-The module car is created, and implemented in the game.
 ===============================================================================